 The European Commission, if requested, will start an investigation normally within 45 days, and investigate the foreign measure within five months (in complicated cases, seven months).
 If the foreign measure is determined to be an "obstacle to trade" after the investigation, the European Commission refers the matter to international dispute settlement procedures (mainly to the WTO dispute settlement system).
-If the measure is determined to be illegal in the international dispute settlement system and the defendant country does not improve the measure, the European Council will decide to take unilateral measures within 30 days based on the European Commission's proposition.
-Moreover, any action by the European Commission and the Council of Ministers under this regulation, including refusal to open a procedure, can be challenged in the European Court of First Instance by any interested party.
+If the measure is determined to be illegal in the international dispute settlement system and the defendant country does not improve the measure, the European Council will decide to take unilateral measures within 30 days based on the European Commission and the Council of Ministers under this regulation, including refusal to open a procedure, can be challenged in the European Court of First Instance by any interested party.